 - 1 teaspoon gluten-free pure vanilla extract

-- 10 drops vanilla stevia or 2 tbsp xylitol *see note
+- 10 drops vanilla stevia or 2 tablespoon xylitol *see note

 - ⅔ cup chickpea flour